setupyourskills/dew-highlights/README.md

 # Dew Highlights

-🌿 **neorg-dew-smartlink** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to provide custom Tree-sitter highlight definitions for `.norg` files.
+🌿 **Dew Smartlink** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to provide custom Tree-sitter highlight definitions for `.norg` files.

-This module is part of the [neorg-dew](https://github.com/setupyourskills/neorg-dew) ecosystem.
+This module is part of the [Neorg Dew](https://github.com/setupyourskills/neorg-dew) ecosystem.

 ## Features